jupyter/notebook/docs/source/security.rst

 The problem
 -----------

-The whole point of IPython is arbitrary code execution.
+The whole point of Jupyter is arbitrary code execution.
 We have no desire to limit what can be done with a notebook, which would negatively impact its utility.

-Unlike other programs, an IPython notebook document includes output.
+Unlike other programs, an Jupyter notebook document includes output.
 Unlike other documents, that output exists in a context that can execute code (via Javascript).